KateWood/dev-prep-materials/01_day_pm/dev_env/readme.md

 ###Navigating around your development environment

 Welcome to the new and exciting world of being a programmer!
-In order to kick us off this morning we are going to be setting up a simple development environment (developer fancy talk for installing a few things), and getting familiar with **git** and **github**; The developer's most useful tool.
+In order to kick us off this morning we are going to be setting up a simple development environment (developer fancy talk for installing a few things) and getting familiar with **git** and **github**; The developer's most useful tool.

+#ROADMAP
+* Install Fest
+* Use the most common commands to navigate and modify files / directories via the Terminal.app (on Mac) or GitBash (on Windows)
+* Summarize a basic filesystem structure, including absolute and relative paths
+* Differentiate between navigating the file system using the CLI vs. the GUI
+* Explain basic git commands like init, add, commit, push, pull and clone
+* Distinguish between local and remote repositories
+* Create, copy, and delete repositories locally, or on Github

 ##Install Fest